rolling-scopes-school/tasks/tasks/rslang/english-for-kids-translated.md

 - category page includes category name and word cards related to category theme
 - the minimum number of word cards in each category is eight
 - each card has a thematic picture and an English word
-- when you click on the card, you will hear the the pronunciation of the word in English
+- when you click on the card, you will hear the pronunciation of the word in English
 - each card has a button on the right bottom corner, when you click on that button the card flips over.
 The back side of the card has a translation of the word.
 Clicking on the back side of the card does not trigger any events like pronunciation of the word.
 - card is rotated back to the front side when the mouse cursor moves beyond the borders of the card